Vladislav Volkov: Awards and remembrance

 Vladislav Volkov was decorated twice as the Hero of the Soviet Union (first on 22 October 1969 and posthumously on 30 June 1971).
 He was also awarded the two Orders of Lenin and the title of Pilot-Cosmonaut of the USSR.
 His ashes were interred in the Kremlin Wall on Red Square in Moscow.

 The lunar crater Volkov and the minor planet 1790 Volkov are named in his honor.
 A street in Moscow is named after him.

+Volkov is named on a plaque accompanying the Fallen Astronaut sculpture by Paul Van Hoeydonck which was placed on the Moon by David Scott during the 1971 the Apollo 15 mission.

 The "Yeniseyles" Soviet research/survey ship was renamed "Kosmonavt Vladislav Volkov" in his honor in 1974.

 A tomato variety from Ukraine was named Cosmonaut Volkov in his memory by his friend the space scientist and gardener Mikhailovich Maslov.

 Volkov is an honorary citizen of Kaluga and Kirov.

 1973 to 2015, the Pilotcosmonaut-Volkov-Award (later Volkov-Cup) was given for the best sports acrobatics since 2016 called Zolotov-Cup; while alive, Volkov became the first chairman of the Soviet Society of Sportsacrobatics in 1970.

 In Russia in Space, Brian Harvey described a fleet of communication vessels or "comships", used to track Soviet space missions.
 The fleet included a ship known as the Vladislav Volkov, built during the 1970s.
 Following the dissolution of the Soviet Union, several of the fleet's ships were either sold to other governments, or left idle in harbor.

 An account of Volkov's life and space career appears in the 2003 book Fallen Astronauts: Heroes Who Died Reaching for the Moon by Colin Burgess.